durden/svbtle_subscriber/README.md

         - pip install .

+####Usage

-        If you don't install the module with the above 'pip install' line then you will have to make the script executable or run it with python directly such as:
+**If you didn't install the module with the above 'pip install' line then you will have to make the script executable or run it with python directly such as:**

     - python svbtle_subscriber.py

-##Usage

 1. svbtle_subscriber.py